Ssxs-Andrea/Y2S1-Brick-Ball-Game/README.md

 - To address this issue, add statements in method move to ensure the break remains within the specified boundaries.

 Reason: Preventing unintended consequences, such as losing control of the break.

+- In initBreak method in InitBreak class, set the break to be in the middle of the screen while first entering the levels.

+Reason: Having a consistent starting position for the break at the center of the screen ensures that players begin each level from the same point.

 ---
 Create a new gameAction package.